Skip to main content

 Info: This section explains an optional configuration.
 The Wholesale Codelab uses custom schemes by default, so the app should work without applying these steps, since custom intents do not require verification.

-The APP_LINK_SERVER is a critical component that enables OAuth callback handling through Android App Links.
+The APP_LINK_SERVER is a critical component that enables OAuth callback handling through deep links on both Android and iOS.
 This section explains how it works and how to configure it properly.

 The APP_LINK_SERVER serves as the OAuth callback endpoint for your credential provisioning flow.
 It's the URL where the external browser redirects after the user completes OAuth authentication.